VamKon/AzureNotes/DevOps.md

 ### Azure App Center
 * Initialize AppCenter with analytics about crashes - `MSAppcenter.start(“{Your App Secret}”, withServices: [MSAnalytics.self, MSCrashes.self ])`
 * Certificate must be in a `.p12` format
+* Distribution Groups
+  * Private - default, Only people invited via email can access releases available to this group.
+  * Public - enables unauthenticated installs from public links.
+  * Shared - shared across multiple apps in a single organization, eliminate the need to replicate distribution groups across multiple apps

 ### Azure Service Fabric
 * For deployment of an application using Azure Pipelines to Azure Service Fabric, you would need to have the cluster endpoint and the Service Certificate Thumbprint.